isabelxklee/datadog/module.md

 );
 ```

-Now, when we click on each dog’s name, …
+7. Now, when we click on the "Add" button under each dog, it should get added to the `goodDogs` list.

 ---